 Probiotic-Rich Vegetables and Fruit for Dogs

-If your dog is suffering from lactose intolerance, don't worry, other foods are probiotic-rich!
+If your dog is suffering from lactose intolerance, don't worry; other foods are rich in probiotics!
 A few examples of these are:

 - Dandelion Greens

 If you're looking for supplements, not natural probiotics for dogs, there are now many probiotics or other digestive supplements for dogs that you can buy in-store or online.